st0012/object_tracer/README.md

 Or install it directly:

 ```
-$ gem install tapping_device
+$ gem install object_tracer
 ```

-**Depending on the size of your application, `TappingDevice` could harm the performance significantly.
+**Depending on the size of your application, `ObjectTracer` could harm the performance significantly.
 So make sure you don't put it inside the production group**

 ## Advance Usages & Options